adioshun/gitBook_PCL/Tutorial/Octree/spatial-partitioning-and-search-operations-with-octrees-PCL-Cpp.md

 Particularly, we explain how to perform a “Neighbors within Voxel Search”, the “K Nearest Neighbor Search” and “Neighbors within Radius Search”.

+## Additional Details

+Several octree types are provided by the PCL octree component.
+They basically differ by their individual leaf node characteristics.

+OctreePointCloudPointVector (equal to OctreePointCloud): This octree can hold a list of point indices at each leaf node.
+OctreePointCloudSinglePoint: This octree class hold only a single point indices at each leaf node.
+Only the most recent point index that is assigned to the leaf node is stored.
+OctreePointCloudOccupancy: This octree does not store any point information at its leaf nodes.
+It can be used for spatial occupancy checks.
+OctreePointCloudDensity: This octree counts the amount of points within each leaf node voxel.
+It allows for spatial density queries.
+If octrees needs to be created at high rate, please have a look at the octree double buffering implementation ( Octree2BufBase class ).
+This class keeps two parallel octree structures in the memory at the same time.
+In addition to search operations, this also enables spatial change detection.
+Furthermore, an advanced memory management reduces memory allocation and deallocation operations during the octree building process.
+The double buffering octree implementation can be assigned to all OctreePointCloud classes via the template argument “OctreeT”.

+All octrees support serialization and deserialization of the octree structure and the octree data content.

+---

 ## Code